 Unfortunately, recycling frozen food boxes is more complex than placing them in the paper recycling bin.

-Boxes like the ones used to package frozen pizzas or single-serving dinners are paper products, but they can’t go into the recycling bin with other paper, paperboard, and cardboard.
+Boxes used for packaging frozen pizzas or single-serving dinners are paper products, but they can’t go into the recycling bin with other paper, paperboard, and cardboard.
 That’s because they’re often made of wet-strength paperboard, cardboard coated, or combined with other materials like plastic or wax.

 Because of these added components, some municipalities accept paperboard for recycling while others do not.